jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Creating workflow for Student Admission</h3>
-<p align="justify">Today we were trying to create a workflow for student applicant in erpnext as per the structure given by satinder sir .
+<p align="justify">Today we were trying to create a workflow for student applicant as per the structure given by satinder sir .
 For that we created a user named admission checker and set permission for the user.

 After that we have created states and transition rules in workflow it is working properly now we are trying to add fee section in student applicant list<p>